StevenB96/Theatre-Ticket-Booking-App/README.md

 ## Overview

 This project is a progressive learning platform built with Next.js, designed to help you deepen your knowledge of full-stack web development.
-It emphasizes clean architecture, performance optimization, and best practices throughout the data, domain, application, and UI layers.
+It emphasises clean architecture, performance optimisation, and best practices throughout the data, domain, application, and UI layers.

 ---